 Now you need to find out what's causing the browser security warning to show.
 The most common cause are files, hosted on other web pages, linked to via a "non-secure" HTTP link.
 This "mixed content" (the mix of HTTP and HTTPS URLs) causes browsers to flag the page as insecure.

-To find out specifically which content is being flagged as insecure, visit whynopadlock.com.
+To find out specifically which content is being flagged as insecure:

-Paste in the HTTPS URL for the offending page(s) on your Thinkific site in the field shown below and hit Check:
+- Paste in the HTTPS URL for your Thinkific site in the Enter the root URL field

 Now that you've found which file(s) are causing your page to be insecure, it's time to make them secure.
 You do this by using an HTTPS URL to link rather than an HTTP URL.